elixir-cloud-aai/cloud-components/PULL_REQUEST_TEMPLATE.md

       works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have not reduced the existing code coverage
+- [ ] I have asked the [@all-contributors bot][all-contributors-bot] to
+      acknowledge my contributions by commenting on this PR with a request of the form `@all-contributors please add @YOUR_GH_HANDLE for TYPE_1, TYPE_2, ...`, where `TYPE_1` etc. refer to [contribution types supported by the All Contributors Specification][all-contributors-types] OR I do not want my contributions to be acknowledged

 ## Comments